YShokrollahi/polyscope-AISTIL/README.md

 - Simple web-based dashboard
 - Command-line processing support
 - Compatible with SVS, TIFF, NDPI, and other common pathology slide formats
-- Docker support for containerized deployment
+- Docker support for containerized deployment and running

 ## Requirements